PolicyAnalysisInc/heRoMod/README.md

 The heRomod package allows users to develop and run cost-effectiveness models in R and is the calculation engine used in the heRo web-based modeling platform.
 A fork of the HEEMOD package.

-You can install:

-  * the latest released version from github with:
+You can install the latest released version from github with:

 ```r
 devtools::install_github("heRomod")